Radio Pulsar Emission-Beam Geometry at Low Frequency: LOFAR High Band Survey Sources Studied using Arecibo at 1.4 GHz and 327 MHz: Group B Pulsar Tables, Models and Notes, Corrected

 \textit{\textbf{J1859+1526}}: PSR J1859+1526 shows three components at L-band that may be present at lower frequencies.
 A core-cone triple {\bf T} model gives an outer cone structure, and if the central component at L-band is a core, its plausible width of 3.5\degr\ give a compatible $\alpha$ value of 46\degr.
 0.1in

-\textit{\textbf{J1900+30}}: This pulsar has a single profile at L and P-band as well as at 149 MHz.
+\textit{\textbf{J1900+30}}: This pulsar has a single profile at L and P band as well as at 149 MHz.
 The disordered PPA traverse and significant Stokes $V$ suggests that this is a core component.
 No spindown value has been measured for this pulsar, so we know nothing of the magnetic field strength, age or $\dot E$.
-The pulsar was found at 1.4 GHz at a declination of 30\degr/ 56', and the AO feed has a beam size of about 3.5', so the error is about $\pm$2'.
+The pulsar was found at 1.4 GHz at a declination of 30\degr\ 56', and the AO feed has a beam size of about 3.5', so the improved declination error is about $\pm$2'.
 0.1in

-\textit{\textbf{J1901+1306}}: A triple profile with a weak leading component is present in this pulsar.
-The structure is clearest in the 327-MHz profile.
-Strangely the components are broader at 1.4 GHz, and this does not appear to be a timing issue, so we have taken the P-band core width.
-0.1in
+\textit{\textbf{J1901+1306}}: Possibly a triple profile with a weak leading component.
+This structure seems clearest in the 327-MHz profile, but the 1.4-GHz profile then seems incompatible.
+Strangely the components are broader at 1.4 GHz, and this does not appear to be a timing issue.
+If this model is correct, the core width shows a highly unusual behavior.